 In this article, you will learn how to do darning stitch and how to darn a hole for repairing holes and rips.
 In our disposable world, darning is not as common as it once was, but it is something to consider to lengthen the life of quality clothing and save money.
 A darning stitch can also be used as a decorative stitch in embroidery sewing.

 Darning Stitch Tutorial

-Darning is a simple way to repair a hole or tear in clothing just using straight forward running stitches.
+Darning is a simple way to repair a hole or tear in clothing just using straightforward running stitches.
 Armed with a needle and thread and the hole to darn, you are well equipped for the job.

 The other use of darning stitch is an attractive filling stitch for embroidery designs.
-The small up and down running stitches can be sewn in close rows as a quick and easy method for filling larger areas.
+These small up and down running stitches can be sewn in close rows as a quick and easy method for filling larger areas.